Course details

 -

-** IMPORTANT INFORMATION - READ CAREFULLY AND READ IN FULL BEFORE REGISTERING ** This course will be delivered in a Hybrid format; Tuesday’s class will be held in person at the Burnaby campus and Thursday’s class will be online on Learning Hub (learn.bcit.ca).
+** IMPORTANT INFORMATION - READ CAREFULLY BEFORE REGISTERING ** This course will be delivered in a Hybrid format.
+In-person classes will be held on Wednesday and Thursday of each week at the Burnaby Campus.
+Classes on Monday, Tuesday and Friday will be delivered online via the Learning Hub (learn.bcit.ca).
+The first and last classes, on Mon June 12th and Fri July 21st, respectively, are an exception and will be held in-person, at the Burnaby Campus.
+No class on Stat Holiday Monday July 3rd.
 A computer with internet access is required.
-The course instructor will communicate with students through BCIT's Learning Hub learn.bcit.ca therefore it is important that students sign onto the Learning Hub learn.bcit.ca prior to the course start date to review any messages.
+A detailed term schedule will be discussed during the first class.
+It is important that students sign into their myBCIT account and the Learning Hub PRIOR to the course start date to review any messages the instructor may have posted.
 Canadian Citizens and Permanent Residents are exempt from payment of the TUITION portion of this course.
-If you are registering through the online system and are exempt from payment of the TUITION portion, your account will be adjusted within 2 business days after registration.
+If you are registering through the online system and are exempt from the TUITION portion, your account will be adjusted within 2 business days after registration.
 ANCILLARY fees associated with registration in this course WILL BE CHARGED to ALL students and MUST BE PAID by ALL students.
-Students need to log into their myBCIT account upon registration to make payment for the ANCILLARY fees.
+Students need to log into their myBCIT account upon registration to pay the ANCILLARY fees.
 THIS PAYMENT IS REQUIRED TO SECURE A SEAT IN THE COURSE.
 Non-payment upon registration will result in the student being dropped from the course without prior notice therefore it is the STUDENT's responsibility to ensure that fees owing are paid on time.
 Any student who withdraws from the course AFTER it has begun will not be permitted to re-register and re-join the learning activities this term.

 Status